 Criminal breach of trust under section 406 IPC is a compoundable offence.
 Compoundable offence means complainant can compromise the case and agrees to close the case (This means this Section IPC 406 charged against the accused should be lifted or withdraw) and complainant must request in written compromise petition to the Honorable Court to close or withdraw the case.

 Section 406 IPC Cognizable or Not?

-Section 406 of the Indian Penal Code (Section IPC 406) is a cognizable offence.
+Section 406 IPC (IPC 406) is a cognizable offence.
 This means that the police can arrest the accused without a warrant and start an investigation on their own based on a complaint or information received about the offence.

 However, the police are also required to follow the due process of law and obtain a warrant from the court if necessary.
 Once the investigation is completed, the police will submit their report to the court, which will then decide whether to take further action based on the evidence presented before it.